IsaacScript/isaacscript/packages/docs/docs/main/directory-structure.md

 This directory contains some stock settings that are recommended for VSCode to work properly with IsaacScript projects.

-If you do not use VSCode, feel free to delete this directory.
+If you do not use VSCode and don't ever plan on collaborating with anyone who would, feel free to delete this directory.

 <br />